rishyendra333/comp423-course-notes/docs/tutorials/go-setup.md

 !!! note "Executable Name"
     The executable's name comes from your module name (what you specified in `go mod init`).
 If you used a different name, your executable will have that name instead of "go-tutorial-comp423".

-### Step 7: Push to GitHub
+## Push to GitHub

 1. Create a new repository on GitHub:
    - Go to github.com and click "New repository"
    - Name it `go-tutorial-comp423`
-   - Leave it public and don't initialize it with the READMe.me file
+   - Leave it public and don't initialize it with the READMe.md file
    - Click "Create repository"

 2. Link your local repository to GitHub (replace `<your-username>` with your GitHub username):